Delving into the history of your house can help you answer questions such as:

 We hold several collections of solicitors’ and estate agents’ records with thousands of deeds, sales particulars and other property records, for example: Stockton & Fortescue, Cooper & Caldicott.
 But note that that many collections have not been fully catalogued and it may not be easy to find relevant records.

 Deeds are complex legal instruments with many different forms and it is not always possible to relate them to modern properties.
 Reference guides are available to help you understand and interpret deeds, for example:

 - Nottingham University’s online guide

 Many older properties with some historic or architectural interest have been surveyed and recorded or listed.
 Historic England maintains the National Heritage List for England which can be searched online.
-The same listed building data can also be searched alongside records of archaeological sites, findspots, and scheduled monuments, including coverage of the Oxfordshire Historic Environment Record, on Heritage Gateway.
+The same listed building data can also be searched alongside records of archaeological sites, findspots, and scheduled monuments, including coverage of the Oxfordshire Historic Environment Record, on Heritage Search.

 Surveys and lists of buildings can also be found in the publications or websites of local and national organisations concerned with the preservation and protection of the built heritage – for example: